lstech-solutions/human-0.com/apps/docs/docs/intro.md

 ## What is HUMΛN-Ø?

-HUMΛN-Ø is a revolutionary platform that combines human potential with blockchain technology to create real, measurable impact in the world.
+HUMΛN-Ø is a platform that combines human potential with blockchain technology to create real, measurable impact in the world.
 Think of it as a bridge between your everyday actions and global positive change.

 ## Our Vision: Impact You Can See